slarsendisney/quiz-master/README.md

 - Master starts question 1 ✅
 - Players enter an answer to question 1 ✅
 - Each player submits an answer to question 1 ✅
-- All players have submitted an answer or master ends question phase.
+- All players have submitted an answer or master ends question phase. ✅
 - Master marks question 1
   - All participants can see answer ✅
-  - Master sets correct or incorrect for each player’s response
+  - Master sets correct or incorrect for each player’s response ✅
 - Master moves on to question 2 ✅
-- Players’ scores are updated
+  - Players’ scores are updated ✅
+- All questions answered
+  - Game complete shows ✅
+  - Everyone can see the final scores  ✅
+  -

+# Getting ready to go live

+- Firebase hosting
+- heroku app
+- Qol Seo
+-

 ## Known bugs